matrix-org/sliding-sync/room_list.md

 ```

 Caveats:
- - You cannot track a subset (pages) of a space.
-You either track 1 or more spaces or just a tiny pagination page.
-The latter is critical for low
-   bandwidth use cases.
-The former is useful for heavy clients.
-It's unclear that tracking pages within a space is useful and how it would be used.
  - The room list stream cannot be used to track invitations.
 That needs a new stream which is fine as they aren't sorted in the same way as joined rooms.
  - Tracking notifications can be heavy if the user is joined to a lot of E2EE rooms.
 It might be nice to have some way of filtering this list down,
    particularly as we expect the number of E2EE rooms to increase over time.